hashicorp/terraform-provider-azurerm/website/docs/r/static_site.html.markdown

 * `id` - The ID of the Static Web App.

-* `api_key` - The API key of this Static Web App, which is used for later interacting with this Static Web App from other clients, e.g. Github Action.
+* `api_key` - The API key of this Static Web App, which is used for later interacting with this Static Web App from other clients, e.g. GitHub Action.

 * `default_host_name` - The default host name of the Static Web App.